Greener day starts with a Culture of Conversations

-Honest conversations is the goal!
+Honest conversations are the goal!

-When you have a culture where people aren’t afraid to have meetings with other colleagues, or talking with their manager or be open about what makes them press green and red and speak up about how they see improvements could happen - THAT is when magic starts happening.
+When you have a culture where people aren’t afraid to have meetings with other colleagues, or talking with their manager or be open about what makes them press green and red and speak up about how they see improvements could happen - THAT is when the magic starts happening.

 All-Staff meetings are excellent for discussing the results as an entire company and then taking actions based on those results.

 However, when you are just starting, they may not immediately deliver the results you're after.

 This is because All-Staff meetings can put pressure on employees.

 It's a little scary to tell the entire company why you pressed red, or even green!